 It was getting colder.
 We were now in the late afternoon about 1,000 feet from the summit of Pike’s Peak.
 We were so close to our destination!
-Months of preparation led to this moment & now in the middle of the trail we weren’t moving.
+Months of preparation led to this moment and now, in the middle of the trail, we weren’t moving.
 Our fellow intern couldn’t take another step, in his own words.
-He was spent, incoherent, taking shallow breaths, & very lethargic.
+He was spent, incoherent, taking shallow breaths, and very lethargic.
 “What do I do?”
 I thought to myself.

 I’ll be honest.
-The temptation was right at the top of my mind to allow his group to deal with him & keep moving with my group.
+The temptation was right at the top of my mind to allow his group to deal with him and keep moving with my group.
 Well, I discovered I wasn’t the only one thinking this.
-In fact, his group already moved on & left him behind!
+In fact, his group had already moved on and left him behind!
 I knew I couldn’t leave him like this so I asked him questions to assess the situation.
 We stepped to the side as best as we could in order to let the other hikers go around us.
-This was getting dangerous, especially as the trail became more & more crowded this last stretch to the top.
+This was getting dangerous, especially as the trail became more and more crowded this last stretch to the top.
 We had to figure out a solution fast.

 The funny thing is, I had no idea what I was doing.
 I wasn’t an expert hiker.
 I wasn’t even a real leader at this point.
-I was a new intern hoping to have this incredible mountain top experience & I didn’t even know anyone in the current group I was with.
-How did I get myself in this situation?
-One thing I’ve learned early on in my life, because of moments just like this one; you don’t always get to choose the moments that define you.
+I was a new intern hoping to have this incredible mountain-top experience and I didn’t even know anyone in the current group I was with.
+How did I get myself into this situation?
+One thing I’ve learned early on in my life because of moments just like this one is that you don’t always get to choose the moments that define you.
 Many times, the moment finds you.
-Depending on what you do with them, they could change the trajectory of your life & others for the good or bad.
+Depending on what you do with them, they could change the trajectory of your life and others for the good or bad.

-I have found more often than not we become narrow minded in life & we get tunnel vision when it comes to our daily routines.
+I have found more often than not we become narrow-minded in life and we get tunnel vision when it comes to our daily routines.
 We forget that we are not islands.
-God put us here to make a difference & to help others on their journey, not just our own.
-I could’ve passed by like many others, and my celebration at the top would’ve been short lived.
-The only reward I wouldv’e had was my own.
-Instead, I gave my strength to someone else who had none left & now as we neared the last few feet, I witnessed a miraculous event.
-“Jimmy” (not his real name) looked up & saw the finish line.
+God put us here to make a difference and to help others on their journey, not just our own.
+I could’ve passed by like many others, and my celebration at the top would’ve been short-lived.
+The only reward I would’ve had was my own.
+Instead, I gave my strength to someone else who had none left and now as we neared the last few feet, I witnessed a miraculous event.
+“Jimmy” (not his real name) looked up and saw the finish line.
 Something supernatural took over his body.
-With tears & resolve in his eyes, strength filled his body to run to the end!
-When he reached the top, he jumped up & down declaring, “I’ve never done anything like this in my life!
+With tears and resolve in his eyes, strength filled his body to run to the end!
+When he reached the top, he jumped up and down declaring, “I’ve never done anything like this in my life!
 I never thought I could do this!”
-He hugged me & we celebrated as others began high-fiving him & congratulating him.
+He hugged me and we celebrated as others began high-fiving him and congratulating him.

-Maybe your the one passing others by on your way to your destination.
-Look around & see who needs you.
+Maybe you’re the one passing others by on your way to your destination.
+Look around and see who needs you.
 When you get to the top and you have no one with you to celebrate, it gets very lonely.
-You may have achieved all you have set out to do, but with no one to congratulate you, high-five you or give you a hug & cry tears of joy, what’s the point?
+You may have achieved all you have set out to do, but with no one to congratulate you, high-five you, give you a hug, and cry tears of joy, what’s the point?
 Life is served much better when you have someone next to you that came along the journey.
 If you don’t have anyone, find someone to help.
 Keep your eyes open and look for the opportunity.
-It may seem like a burden at first, when in reality it is your moment.
-In doing so, you help that individual go farther than they ever thought possible & you yourself find joy in knowing you helped them get there!
+It may seem like a burden at first but in reality, it is your moment.
+In doing so, you help that individual go farther than they ever thought possible and you yourself find joy in knowing you helped them get there!

-“And just as you want men to do to you, you also do to them likewise.”
+– “And just as you want men to do to you, you also do to them likewise.” – Luke 6:31

 About the Author